Singel 39

 Singel 39 is a 2019 Dutch romantic comedy film directed by Frank Krom.
 The film won the Golden Film award after having sold 100,000 tickets.
 The film ranks in sixth place in the top 10 of best visited Dutch films of 2019.

 The title song of the film was made by Dutch singer-songwriter Douwe Bob.
 He also makes an appearance in the film as a waiter.

 Plot

-Cardiac surgeon Monqiue (Lies Visschedijk) has centered her life around her work.
+Cardiac surgeon Monique (Lies Visschedijk) has centered her life around her work.
 When extraverted gay artist Max (Waldemar Torenstra) moves in next door they develop a friendship which makes her realise there is more to life than work.